-In summary, negative results were obtained in all three in vitro assays performed with tellurium dioxide and in the bacterial reverse mutation assay performed with the read-across substance tellurium.
+In summary, negative results were obtained in the bacterial reverse mutation assay performed with tellurium and in all three in vitro assays performed with the read-across substance tellurium dioxide.

-There are no epidemiological data to support classification of tellurium dioxide in Category 1A.
+There are no epidemiological data to support classification of tellurium in Category 1A.